 The Project Work can be completed by groups consisting of up to 4 people.

 Aims of the project work are:

 The second part of the exam consists of a written exam on all topics of the lecture.
 The exam contain theoretical and practical exercises together with programming questions related to the Java programming language.
-The grade of the written exam has a weight of 70% on the final mark.
+In case the grade is greater or equal to 18, the written exam has a weight of 70% on the final mark.